visual literacy | Visual Literacy | Teaching Visual Literacy and Visual Texts in the Classroom | literacyideas.com

-VISUAL LITERACY IS KING OF THE INFORMATION ERA
+VISUAL LITERACY DOMINATES THE INFORMATION ERA

-Screens of all shapes and sizes dominate our attention span, YouTube, and various social media platforms have replaced the book as the primary source of entertainment in the blink of an eye, and this is unlikely to change.
+Screens of all shapes and sizes dominate our attention span; YouTube and various social media platforms have replaced the book as the primary source of entertainment in the blink of an eye, and this is unlikely to change.

 FILM, CINEMA, MOVIES ALL CONSTITUTE A VISUAL TEXT